brishtiteveja/sherlockcoin/doc/bootstrap.md

 ### Bootstrap the Blockchain Synchronization

-Normally the Dogecoin Core client will download the transaction and network information, called the blockchain, from network by syncing with the other clients.
-This can be a process that can take multiple days as the Dogecoin block chain has grown to approximately 5 gigabytes, and is growing almost half a gigabyte every month.
+Normally the sherlockcoin Core client will download the transaction and network information, called the blockchain, from network by syncing with the other clients.
+This can be a process that can take multiple days as the sherlockcoin block chain has grown to approximately 5 gigabytes, and is growing almost half a gigabyte every month.
 Luckily there is a safe and fast way to speed up this process.
 We’ll show you how to bootstrap your blockchain to bring your client up to speed in just a few simple steps.

-You only need to do this when first syncing Dogecoin Core; after that, updates are relatively small and shouldn't take too long.
+You only need to do this when first syncing sherlockcoin Core; after that, updates are relatively small and shouldn't take too long.

 ### Requirements

-- A fresh install of the Dogecoin Core client software.
+- A fresh install of the sherlockcoin Core client software.

 ### Download the block chain
 Be sure to only use the official repositories listed below.